-Possible Injuries Due to Chemical Plant Accident
+Possible Injuries Due to Texas Plant Explosion

-Injuries caused by a chemical plant accident can be minor or severe, or anything in between.
+Injuries caused by a chemical plant accident can be minor or severe or anything in between.
 Some injuries are serious enough to cause lasting problems or even death.
 The most common chemical plant injuries include:

 - Ingesting Harmful Chemicals

-The causes of electrocution are often related to faulty electrical outlets, wiring, and related apparatus in the building or equipment, while burn injuries can come from electrical issues or from chemical compounds themselves.
+The causes of electrocution are often related to faulty electrical outlets, wiring, and related apparatus in the building or equipment, while burn injuries can come from electrical issues or chemical compounds themselves.
 When harmful chemicals are ingested, chemical poisoning can occur.
 This can cause a multitude of symptoms, including: